argonne-lcf/dlio_benchmark/docs/source/config.rst

    * - computation_threads
      - 1
      - number of threads to preprocess the data
-   * - prefetch
-     - False
-     - whether to prefetch the dataset
    * - prefetch_size
      - 0
-     - number of batch to prefetch
+     - number of batch to prefetch (0 - no prefetch at all)
    * - read_shuffle
      - off
      - [seed|random|off] whether and how to shuffle the dataset